Ideas for Making the Transition from Middle School to High School

 Tips for Transitioning from Middle School to High School

 Here are some helpful tips you can implement right now that will help get your tweens ready for 9th grade.

 Create a weekly schedule for your student that they are capable of following.

 Some that we use:

-- Student planner – Write in schedule with due dates
+- Student planner to write in their schedule with due dates.

 - Spiral notebook that is filled out daily with a checklist.
 You could also do a week in advance.